Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-synced-ref.md

 ::: details **Stale Closure Problem**

+---

-**Problem:** In React, when you capture state values in closures (like in `setTimeout`, event handlers, or async operations), you might get stale values due to how JavaScript closures work.
+**Problem:-** In React, when you capture state values in closures (like in `setTimeout`, event handlers, or async operations), you might get stale values due to how JavaScript closures work.

 ```tsx
 // ❌ Problematic approach - stale closure issue